 1st Summer – May-August

 Students enrolled in the Accelerated Option complete courses in Legal History, Negotiation Theory and Practice, Mediation Theory and Practice, Cross Cultural Conflict and Dispute Resolution, and Arbitration Practice.
-In addition, they may enroll in one of the following electives: Psychology of Conflict; Apology, Forgiveness and Reconciliation; or Dispute Resolution and Religion.
+In addition, they may enroll in one of the elective courses offered through the Straus Institute for Dispute Resolution that summer.
+Additional details will be provided in the spring 2014.
 These courses all meet on evenings and on Saturday for two weeks each.

 1st Year – August-May